 Lecture modules will consist of several videos for a topic.
 Videos may include lecture style, field based and relevant videos from other sources.
-I am really trying NOT to have one video that consists of 2 hours of me lecturing over PowerPoint slides for each module.
-Therefore, some lecture modules may have numerous shorter videos while others may have fewer longer videos; this will vary from module to module.
+There will NOT be one video that consists of hours of me lecturing over PowerPoint slides for each module.
+Therefore, some lecture modules may have numerous shorter videos while others may have fewer longer videos.
+There may even be other video sources (e.g., YouTube) assigned as lectures.
+Lecture type will vary from module to module and is based on the particular topics covered in a module.
 Lecture modules will have associated lecture quizzes.
-You will not be able to access the lecture quiz for a lecture module until all of the lecture module videos have been completed.
+You should not start the lecture quiz for a lecture module until all of the lecture module videos have been completed.
 Quizzes will consist of multiple choice and/or true-false questions.
 These are designed to keep students on track with lecture content prior to film screenings.
 Lecture assignments will consist of multiple choice, fill in the blanks, image interpretation and short answer questions that pertain to related lecture content.
-In some cases this could be additional scientific content to supplement lecture material or in other cases could be additional film content that investigates the communication of the scientific content being examined in the lecture module.
+In some cases, this could be additional scientific content to supplement lecture material or in other cases could be additional film content that investigates the communication of the scientific content being examined in the lecture module.